bluesky/tiled/README.md

 * HTTP API that supports JSON requests
-* Usable from ``curl`` and languages other than Python (i.e. support serialization options other than pickle and avoid baking any Python-isms too deeply into the API)
+* Usable from ``curl`` and languages other than Python (i.e. support language-agnostic serialization options and avoid baking any Python-isms too deeply into the API)
 * List Runs, with random paginated access.
 * Access Run metadata cheaply, again with random paginated access.